hyphacoop/handbook/okrs.md

 O2.
 Develop a public voice for the work we do (cross-cut with Governance WG)
 O3.
 Cultivate the culture needed to be an effective remote organization (cross-cut with Infra WG)

-## Process of Setting OKRs 🚧
+## Reviewing and Identifying OKRs 🚧

-The OKR process is stewarded over **three weeks** by the Cultivator for the month.
+The OKR process is stewarded over **three weeks** by the [Cultivator](roles.md#cultivator-aka-meeting-chair) for the month.
 We follow a four-stage process for identifying and agreeing on goals:

 #### 1. Recap and review (Week 1 All hands)

-- Separate meeting from all-hands (30 minutes after schedule)
+- Host at end of all-hands (~30 minutes)
 - Look at OKRs from previous period
 - Review current annual Strategic Plan (temporarily, the business plan) and Financial Forecast
-- Check-in on other relevant information (e.g., our mission, values, time-sensitive information)
+- Check-in on other relevant information (e.g., our mission, values, time-sensitive information) and reflect on process

-Outcomes:
+Session outcomes:
-- Notes from all-hands meeting
+- Notes and reflections from all-hands meeting

-#### 2. Individual Brainstorming Org-Wide Goals (All hands)
+#### 2. Brainstorm of organization and Working Group goals (Week 1 All hands)

-- Host conversation at all hands
+- Host at end of all-hands (~10 minutes)
-- Individual brainstorming of goals, can add in async after
+- Conduct individual brainstorming of goals, encourage people to add in more after call
-- Cluster items into working groups
+- Group goals into existing working groups

-Outcomes:
+Session outcomes:
 - Notes with draft goals from all-hands meeting separated into WGs

-#### 3. Working Group goals identified and refined into OKRs (Week 2 WG meetings)
+#### 3. Working Groups refine goals into OKRs (Week 2 WG meetings)

-- Working groups take OKRs and discuss at their own meeting
+- WGs take these goals and previous OKRs and discuss during their own meetings
-- WGs convert "goals" into "objectives" and identify "key results"
+- WGs convert goals into "objectives" and identify "key results" and update OKR spreadsheet

-Outcomes:
+Session outcomes:
-- Each WG has document with OKRs
+- Each WG has document with identified goals represented in/as OKRs
+- Updated OKR spreadsheet (each WG)

-#### 4. Present and Agree on OKRs (Week 3 All hands)
+#### 4. Present and agree on OKRs (Week 3 All hands)

-- Instead of working group updates, each working group presents their OKRs, steward presents org-wide OKRs
+- During all hands, instead of WG updates each WG presents their OKRs and Cultivator presents org-wide OKRs
-- Use spreadsheet to discuss and make minor adjustments
+- Use OKR spreadsheet to discuss and make minor adjustments

-Outcomes:
+Session outcomes:
 - Shared understanding among members
 - Updated OKR spreadsheet (each WG and org-wide), with names assigned
 - Updated page on handbook